Weekly landlord news digest: Issue 13

 – District Judge Nicholas Rimmer

-Welsh Government housing minister Julie James has written to letting agents confirming a lettings fee ban will start on 1st September 2019.
+Welsh Government housing minister Julie James AM has written to letting agents announcing the intention to commence the ban on fees from 1 September 2019.

 The law, was recently passed in the Welsh assembly and awaits Royal Assent.